 Hermit’s Rest: This cabin, once again a work of Mary Colter, was designed to look like an old miners’ cabin and was put at the end of Hermit’s Rest Scenic Drive as the last piece of civilization before guests descend into the canyon by the trail leading from behind it.
 Now boasting a snack stand and gift shop as well as incredible views of the canyon, this historic spot is a must-see in March when the crowds will be lessened and the views just as good.

 Hiking in March

 As we’ve emphasized above, March is an excellent month for hiking the Canyon, and that includes day hikes, backpacking trips, and hikes to Phantom Ranch.
-Backpacking permits are easier to get in the first half of March than the second half (permits aren’t required for day hiking.)
-We recommend having hiking crampons with you in March, and those are included on guided tours.
+Backpacking permits are easier to get in the first half of March than the second half (permits aren’t required for day hiking).
+We recommend having hiking crampons with you in March, which are included on guided tours.
 Much like chains for your car tires when it’s icy, mircospikes are made of rubber, small chains, and little spikes that give you extra traction on the ice and snow.
 Crampons are a more heavy duty version of the same idea.
 They will strap over any standard hiking boots and the spikes dig into the ice, making you less likely to slip.
 Although March is moving toward spring, freezing temperatures over night can still cause ice and you should bring these for your own safety.
 It only takes a small section of ice to make you thankful that you had the extra gear.
 As most of the trails in Grand Canyon are steep, sliding down or slipping while trying to climb up the trails without additional traction on your feet is very likely.
 As long as you have crampons, there are no trails we recommend avoiding in March, although the North Rim is closed so the South Rim Trails (Hermit, Bright Angel, South Kaibab, Grandview, New Hance, Tanner) are the best options.